krotik/ecal/README.md

 ### Getting started

-Clone the repository and build the ECAL executable with a simple `make` command.
+You can either download a pre-compiled package for Windows (win64) or Linux (amd64) [here](https://void.devt.de/pub/ecal) or clone the repository and build the ECAL executable with a simple `make` command.
 You need Go 1.14 or higher.

 Run `./ecal` to start an interactive session.
 You can now write simple one line statements and evaluate them: